Connecting the Dots: Find Relief From Eating Disorders and Co-occurring Conditions

 - Dialectical behavior therapy (DBT) is particularly effective for people who often struggle with overwhelming thoughts and emotions.
 To cope, they might try to escape, avoid or numb these feelings, which can lead to greater distress over time.

-DBT helps people navigate these challenging emotions by developing skills like mindfulness, distress tolerance, emotional regulation and relationship building to make meaningful behavioral changes.
+DBT skills help people navigate these challenging emotions as they learn how to develop mindfulness, distress tolerance, emotional regulation and relationship building to make meaningful behavioral changes.

 - Eye movement desensitization and reprocessing (EMDR) involves the use of guided eye movements during therapy sessions to help the brain reprocess traumatic memories and reduce their emotional impact.